 Keep reading to find out.

-The 4th of July is practically synonymous with backyard BBQs and family cookouts, so if you were thinking food and beverage businesses saw sales spike before the big day, you’re spot on.
+The 4th of July is practically synonymous with backyard BBQs and family cookouts, so if you were thinking grocery saw sales spike as people stocked up for the 4th in 2019, you’re spot on.

 Americans also like to go out for dinner and drinks around the 4th of July